 Project Overview is one of three Project Report views that may be available, depending on the assembly type that is currently open.
-For information on accessing or performing tasks in this view, see View information about the currently open assembly.
+For information on accessing or performing tasks in this view, see Project Report View.

 The available parameters differ depending on the type of assembly project.